sietsketacoma/word-embedding-creation/README.md

 For the creation of virtual environments (VE) anaconda is used.
 You can download anaconda via here: https://www.anaconda.com/distribution/

-After installing anaconda into your system follow the steps bellow to work in a virtual environment.
+After installing anaconda into your system follow the steps below to work in a virtual environment.

 Creation of the VE:
 ```